backstage/backstage/docs/plugins/add-to-directory.md

 ---
-id: add-to-marketplace
+id: add-to-directory
-title: Add to Marketplace
+title: Add to Directory
-description: Documentation on Adding Plugin to Marketplace
+description: Documentation on Adding Plugin to Plugin Directory
 ---

 ## Adding a Plugin to the Marketplace

-To add a new plugin to the [plugin marketplace](https://backstage.io/plugins) create a file in [`microsite/data/plugins`](https://github.com/backstage/backstage/tree/master/microsite/data/plugins) with your plugin's information.
+To add a new plugin to the [plugin directory](https://backstage.io/plugins) create a file in [`microsite/data/plugins`](https://github.com/backstage/backstage/tree/master/microsite/data/plugins) with your plugin's information.
 Example: